 Simon is the Director of the Scottish National Gallery of Modern Art.
 He previously worked at Kettle’s Yard, Cambridge before becoming Head of Exhibitions at Tate Liverpool.
 He has played an active role in many institutions, including Governor of Glasgow School of Art, Board member of the Young People’s Committee, Royal Society of Edinburgh, Member of the National Cultural Diplomacy Group at the British Council, and is on the Advisory Board of Art UK.

-Philip Long OBE is the director of V&A Dundee.
-He was senior curator at the National Galleries of Scotland, where he specialised in historical and contemporary Scottish art and design.
-Philip has written about Charles Rennie Mackintosh, the Scottish colourists and the architect Basil Spence, and curated Scotland’s national representation at the Venice Art Biennale in 2007.
-He is an honorary professor of the University of Dundee and honorary research fellow of St Andrews University.
+Philip Long OBE FRSE is Chief Executive of the National Trust for Scotland.
+Previously founding director of V&A Dundee and a senior curator at National Galleries of Scotland, he has written extensively about 20th century British, especially Scottish, art and design.
+He curated Scotland’s national representation at the Venice Art Biennale in 2007.
+He is an Honorary Professor of the University of Dundee, an Honorary Research Fellow of St Andrews University, and a Board Member of Creative Scotland.

 Ruth is the Artistic Director of the Outburst Queer Arts Festival.
 She has been a cultural activist for 27 years and is passionate about promoting social change through arts engagement.
 She is currently working on global partnership development with British Council around queer arts, particularly in South America and the Caribbean.
 She worked in BBC television and radio production for 10 years before leading the Creative Development team in BBC Northern Ireland.